 – Captured twice by the Nazis in WWII and escaped twice.

 “After his first capture, the Gestapo imprisoned him in an “impenetrable” fortress, but Marillac got away by scaling a vertical prison wall just before he was to be executed by firing squads” – Mark McLaughlin

 – French Congressional Medal of Honor from General Charles de Gaulle himself.

 – Credited with convincing the International Olympic Committee (IOC) to bring the 8th Winter Olympics to Squaw Valley.

-Jo Marillac moved to Squaw Valley after the war in the early 1950s, became the director of the Squaw Valley ski school for 17 years and befriended Alex Cushing.
+Jo Marillac moved to Squaw Valley after the war in the early 1950s, became the Squaw Valley ski school director for 17 years,, and befriended Alex Cushing.
 Alex recruited Jo to help him win the 1960 Winter Olympics Games for Squaw Valley.
 This was a very strategic maneuver considering Jo’s reputation in Europe was that of a hero.
-Everyone in Europe knew of his mountaineering and war successes and he was widely considered a living legend, even as a young man.
+Everyone in Europe knew of his mountaineering and war successes, and he was widely considered a living legend, even as a young man.

 Jo knew the layout of many major European ski resorts in addition to knowing Squaw inside and out.
-With all this knowledge he was confidently able to testify to the IOC that Squaw’s terrain and topography was comparable to some of its European counterparts.
+With all this knowledge, he could confidently testify to the IOC that Squaw’s terrain and topography were comparable to some of its European counterparts.

 “I have come here to tell you we can.”– Jo Marrilac’s response to the IOC protesting Squaw Valley as the site of the 8th Winter Olympic Games.